 The solomillo con foie is a type of hot pintxo so it needs to be made to order.
 While waiting, we helped ourselves to some of Dakara Bi’s ready-to-go pintxos sitting on the counter.

-After a few days of eating pintxos, you’ll start noticing more common varieties like pinchos morunos (pork skewers) and foie a la plancha (grilled foie gras), but there are basically no limitations to pintxos.
+After a few days of eating pintxos, you’ll start noticing more common varieties like pinchos morunos (pork skewers) and foie a la plancha (grilled foie gras), but there are basically no limitations to pintxos in San Sebastian.
 Bars are free to be creative and come up with their own recipes.

 Here’s a closer look at the sirloin and foie gras served with a fruit reduction sauce.
 Cut thick, the steak was perfectly cooked and juicy and sensational with the creamy foie gras.
-This was one of the best things we ate in San Sebastian.
+The reviews were right, this really is one of the best pintxos in San Sebastian.

 Pintxos are defined as “small bites” but as you can see with this solomillo con foie, some of these pintxos can be quite hefty and substantial.